How Yin Yoga Unlocks Stored Emotion

 Have you ever found yourself unexpectedly emotional during a long-held hip focused pose?
 I know it sounds a bit cliché, but it happens a lot.
 I recently witnessed several people cry in a Yin class, and most of the time we were in deer or sleeping swan (=hip poses)..

-Latest research is now understanding that our bodies are a repository for emotional experiences.
-Stress or Trauma is not per default felt and accumulated in the brain, they also manifest in the body.
-The fascial matrix, this intricate web of connective tissue that encases every muscle, organ, vessel, bone etc. acts as a sophisticated storage system for both the physical tension and emotional memory.
-Every re-pressed opinion, an overridden boundary - if this happens a lot, your muscle tone changes.
-When we experience stress, trauma or intense emotions, our fascial system changes its configuration.
-The heart space might be closed off due to old grief, the jaw can clench with unexpressed frustration.
+The fascial matrix, this intricate web of connective tissue that encases every muscle, organ, vessel, bone etc. acts as a sophisticated storage system for physical tension (that sometimes can be due to emotions).
+Every re-pressed opinion, an overridden boundary, late nights working - if this happens a lot, your muscle tone changes.
+When we experience a lot of stress, trauma or intense emotions, particularly over a longer timeframe, our muscle tone and fascial system change.
+The tension that our emotion causes might get stuck in our tissues, as our posture changes - think of rounded shoulders, collapsed chest, clenched jaw…

 "If you understand others you are smart.
 If you understand yourself you are illuminated." - Lao Tzu

-Water Element (Kidney/Bladder Meridians): Connected to fear, willpower, and our deepest reserves of energy.
-Forward folds, Child's pose variations, and poses that compress the back body help us work with anxiety and cultivate courage and wisdom.
+Water Element (Kidney/Bladder Meridians): Connected to fear, willpower and our deepest reserves of energy.
+Forward folds, Child's pose variations and poses that compress the back body help us work with anxiety and cultivate courage and wisdom.

 The Practice of Allowing: Emotional Regulation Through Acceptance